Azure/bacc/docs/index.md

 ### vizer: 3D visualization of scientific data

-[vizer](https://github.com/utkarshayachit/vizer) is a ParaView/Python-based web application for visualizing scientific datasets.
+This demo demonstrates how Azure Batch can be used to setup a web application that enables users to setup interactive 3D visualizations for datasets. [vizer](https://github.com/utkarshayachit/vizer) is a ParaView/Python-based web application for visualizing scientific datasets.
-This demo application is designed to demonstrate how to deploy an interactive web application on Azure Batch.
 The following table lists the tutorials that take you through the process of deploying and testing vizer on Azure Batch in various configurations.

 | Tutorial | Description |
 | -------- | ----------- |